RikVN/Neural_DRS/Scores.md

 # Scores on DRS parsing #

 Here, we list the scores of our models on DRS parsing for English, German, Italian and Dutch, for PMB releases 2.1.0, 2.2.0 and 3.0.0.
+The scores are F-scores calculated by [Counter](https://www.aclweb.org/anthology/L18-1267.pdf).
+For more detailed evaluation, please see [DRS Jury](DRS_jury.md).

 ## PMB 2.1.0 - English ##